gdm2019/temporal-dynamical-networks/README.md

 # temporal-dynamical-networks

-The data folder contains subdatafolders for each of the 39 studied temporal network datasets.
+:hourglass_flowing_sand: The data folder contains subdatafolders for each of the 39 studied temporal network datasets.
 The pre-processed temporal data can be found in the following files:
 - *_data_graph.pkl stores the temporal edge-grouped data.
 For each edge index e, data_graph[e] is the list of timestamps associated with that edge.
 - *_data_node_edge_translation.pkl stores the mapping between node pairs and edge indices.
 The key (node_i, node_j) maps to the edge index e, which identifies the corresponding entry in *_data_graph.pkl.

-The files generated from the activation probability (edge- and node-level) analyses can also be found in the corresponding dataset subfolders (Window width = column 1, corresponding activation probability = column 2):
+:ocean: The files generated from the activation probability (edge- and node-level) analyses can also be found in the corresponding dataset subfolders (Window width = column 1, corresponding activation probability = column 2):
 - *_edge_Activation_probability_overlap*_MAXwindows1000.txt (for edge-level, mean activation probability)
 - *_edge_Activation_probability_std_overlap*_MAXwindows1000.txt (for edge-level, std activation probability)
 - *_node_Activation_probability_overlap*_MAXwindows1000.txt (for node-level, mean activation probability)
 - *_node_Activation_probability_std_overlap*_MAXwindows1000.txt (for node-level, std activation probability)

-For the bibsonomy dataset, we also provide the datafiles generated during other analyses:
+:microscope: For the bibsonomy dataset, we also provide the datafiles generated during other analyses:
 - bibsonomy_preprocessing_effect_on_* for the effect of the cutoff w^* on various measures
 - bibsonomy_ccdf_degree_reduced_observation_*offull.pkl for the effect of partial observation windows on the degree distribution
 - bibsonomy_ccdf_iet_reduced_observation_*offull.pkl for the effect of partial observation windows on the iet distribution